solitondigital/com.solitondigital.mobilewallet.pay/docs/single_payment.md

 The sample app provides a more complete example.
 However, at minimum, you must:

-1. Add PayPal Android SDK dependency to your `build.gradle` file as shown in README.md
+1. Add Social Wallet Android SDK dependency to your `build.gradle` file as shown in README.md

 1. Create a `SocialWalletConfiguration` object
     ```java